silvermarkg/Autopilot/Hybrid Join/README.md

 For a detection rule, specify the path and file and "File or folder exists" detection method:
 `%ProgramData%\DeviceRegistration\WaitForUserDeviceRegistration.tag`

-*Note: You also need the /Logging/Logging.psm1 module from this repository.
-This should be located in the same folder as the WaitForUserDeviceRegistration.ps1 script*
+*Note: You also need my [https://github.com/silvermarkg/PowerShell/tree/main/Logging] module.
+Place the `Logging.psm1` module in the same folder as the WaitForUserDeviceRegistration.ps1 script*

 # SyncNewHybridJoinDevicesToAAD

-*Originally forked from Steve Prentice https://github.com/steve-prentice/autopilot*
+*Originally forked from Steve Prentice [https://github.com/steve-prentice/autopilot]*

 The SyncNewHybridJoinDevicestoAAD script triggers an ADDConnect Delta Sync if new objects are found to be have been created in the OU in question, this is helpful to speed up Hybrid AD join and helps avoid the AAD authentication prompt during Autopilot user phase.